paultopia/minitrue/README.md

 In rough order of priority, here is what needs to happen next:

-1. Setup scripts, or even GUI interface (!??!) and a frozen distributable executable, to allow non-technical people to set up.
+1. Setup scripts, or even GUI interface (!??!) and a frozen distributable executable (also proper oauth for twitter), to allow non-technical people to set up.

 2. Windows compatibility (if it doesn't already exist.
 I don't even know.).